joelchrono12/joelchrono12.ml/_posts/2023-03-03-jeanne-darc.md

 ---
-title: "Jeanne D'Arc: a review"
+title: "Jeanne D'Arc"
-header: "Jeanne D'Arc: a review"
+header: "Jeanne D'Arc"
 description: A small review of a game I started around 4 years ago.
 Jeanne D'Arc is a tactics JRPG similar to Fire Emblem, I am glad I finally finished it!
 Here are some thoughts on it
-tags: gaming review
+tags: gaming review game
+redirect_from: /blog/jeanne-d'arc-review/
-permalink: /blog/jeanne-d'arc-review/
+permalink: /blog/jeanne-darc/
 layout: post
 date: 2023-03-03 09:51:11 -0600
 host: fosstodon.org